wp-plugins/nmedia-mailchimp-widget/readme.txt

 = 3.2.2 =
 * Validation error are now more user fiendly, like: FNMAE is First Name :)

+= 3.2.3 =
+* Subscriber can now choose among Interest/Groups
+* Errors are now meaningful (No more FNMAE, LNAME)
+* Tightly scripted as per standards on WP

 == Upgrade Notice ==

 = 1.0 =